 This exam is designed for individuals who would like to teach government and political science at the secondary level.
 You will be given to two hours to complete this 120 multiple-choice exam.
 There will be 20 questions in the comparative politics section, 24 questions regarding United States politics, 34 questions regarding the United States government, 19 questions about civil rights, and 26 questions regarding the development and theory of the United States Constitution.

-The Comparative Politics: Government; Ideologies; and Public Policy section of the exam covers public policy, nationalism, fascism, Marxism, supranational and national organizations, Communism, Socialism, capitalism, mixed economic systems, presidential systems, parliamentary systems, authoritarian systems, and democratic systems.
+This section of the exam will assess your knowledge of the definition and process of public policy, ideologies such as nationalism, fascism and Marxism, the relationship between supranational and national organizations, economic systems such as Communism, Socialism, capitalism, and mixed systems, the nature of political systems such as presidential systems, parliamentary systems, authoritarian systems, and democratic systems.